Speaker Diarization for Multi-Speaker Video with the OpusClip API

 How the OpusClip diarization will work

-The OpusClip API is currently in early access.
+The OpusClip API is generally available.
 The diarization workflow is built around:

 • Both anonymous (cluster) and named (sample-matching) modes